xcarnd/CarND-Vehicle-Detection/writeup.md

 I tried various combinations of parameters.

 I first played with the color space parameter.
 I've tried RGB, HSL, LUV, YCrCb.
 Among them LUV/YCrCb gave me the highest test accuracy when training the classifier.
-When tested with the test images, YCrCb yield fewer false positive.
+When tested with the test images, YCrCb yields fewer false positive.
 So I finally used YCrCb.

 After the color space, I tuned the parameters for HOG features extraction.
 I found using all channels can gave me the highest testing accuracy.
 Different orientations, pixels_per_cell, cells_per_block did not result in big differences in accuracy.
-Higher pixels_per_cell/cells_per_block result in less output HOG features and so extraction is faster.
+Higher pixels_per_cell/cells_per_block usually get a little penalty in accuracy, but also result in less output HOG features and so extraction is faster.

 The final choice of parameters of mine are the same as the ones used in video lectures, that is: